Shows Denny Nesbitt, Career Coach

 My story

 My background is in marketing and business development.
-I started out in the glamorous world of beauty PR, in London, and drifted into the more corporate realm of professional services marketing.
-To begin with I really liked my job.
-I worked with clever, interesting people, every day was different and I was paid pretty well.
-As I got more senior in my career though, I began to struggle.
-I resented the long hours and the impact that work had upon my life.
-I tired of hearing the same points made in meetings that were never actioned upon.
-And mostly I just hated the fact that I couldn’t be me at work.
-I always felt that I needed to be more.
-More strategic, more extrovert, more assertive, more creative.
+I started out in the “glamorous” world of beauty PR in London and drifted into corporate professional services marketing.
+To begin with I liked my job.
+I worked with clever, interested people, every day was different and the pay was good.
+But I began to struggle as I became more senior.
+I resented the long hours and the impact work had on my life.
+I became tired of hearing the same points in meetings that were never actioned.
+And mostly I hated the fact that I couldn’t be me at work.
+I always felt I needed to be more.
+More strategic, more extrovert, more assertive.
 I basically just didn’t feel good enough.

 Like a lot of people who are unhappy at work, I told myself to suck it up.
-Nobody likes their job, you work to live not live to work, I said to myself.
+Nobody likes their job, you work to live not live to work, I told myself.
 And I looked forward to the weekends.
-But, of course, sunday always comes around.
-I even quit my job once without having another one to go but didn’t really have a plan for what else to do and four months later found myself back in professional services marketing as my mortgage break came to an end.
+But, of course, monday morning always comes around.

 By the time my maternity leave came around with my first child I was really looking forward to “a break.”
 And then the world of work became a distant memory when I was hit by the sledgehammer that is motherhood!